 Redrawn congressional districts led to showdowns

-The same judges which declared the state’s congressional map unconstitutional also struck down state legislative maps earlier this year on the grounds of partisan gerrymandering.
-The legislature was ordered to redraw the statewide maps and they have been approved by the court.
+The same judges who declared the state’s congressional map unconstitutional also struck down state legislative maps earlier this year on the grounds of partisan gerrymandering.
+The legislature was ordered to redraw the statewide maps and the court has approved them.

 Because of that, Dinan says that he expects the legislature to be able to handle redrawing congressional districts, in a constitutional way, themselves.

 North Carolina's recent issues with ballot box access worries some experts

 These changes aren’t the first to come down the pike when it comes to access to the ballot box in North Carolina.